Comprehensive Guide to Effective Scalability Testing

 Scalability tests can be managed and automated by utilizing performance testing tools.
 Among the widely used technologies are:

-• Gatling: Another open-source tool for high-performance load testing of web applications is called Gatling.
+• Gatling: Yet another open-source tool for load testing web applications with high performance is called Gatling.

-• LoadRunner: A feature-rich testing tool that facilitates stress, load, and endurance testing along with thorough reporting.
+• LoadRunner: A tool with great capabilities to assist stress, load, and endurance testing and full reporting.

 • JMeter: It is an open-source program for simulating and analyzing high loads of web apps.